petteriraita/dual-key-mappings/dual-function-keys.md

 Please fork this repo and submit a PR.

 If you are making changes to the documentation, please edit the pandoc flavoured `dual-function-keys.md` and run `make doc`.

 Please ensure that this `README.md` and the man page `dual-function-keys.1` has your changes and commit all three.

+You can test the generated man page with `man -l dual-function-keys.1`

 As usual, please obey `.editorconfig`.